 Thrombo, PLT or THRO:

-Platelets, which participate in blood clotting and wound healing.
+Platelets, which are involved in blood clotting and wound healing.

 Hk, Hct or Hkt: